Meet the Team

 Dr. Shellie Williams interest is in dementia and caregiver education/support, maintaining independent function of cognitively impaired, and palliative care.
 She has actively engaged in the education of medical students, residents and fellows in care of geriatric patient and palliative care needs of elderly with dementia.
 She is involved in patient and caregiver advocacy.
 She was a member of the National Alzheimer’s Association Board of Directors.

-Licensed Clinical Social Worker Department of Neurology Quality of Life & Family Support Services
+Licensed Clinical Social Worker Certified Dementia Practitioner Department of Neurology Quality of Life & Family Support Services

-Tessa brings over 15 years working with diverse populations, doing her best to listen first before giving care.
-She is interested in providing patients, care partners, and families with personalized access to resources and exploring strategies together for increased quality of life.
-At UChicago Medicine, Tessa primarily supports all of those that come through The Memory Center, with Alzheimer’s disease and other related dementias (ADRDs).
+Tessa brings 20 years working with diverse populations in the nonprofit and medical sectors, from youth to older adults, doing her best to listen first before giving care.
+At UChicago Medicine, she is interested in providing patients, care partners, and families with personalized access to resources and exploring strategies together for increased quality of life.
+Tessa primarily supports all of those that come through The Memory Center, with Alzheimer’s Disease and other related dementias (ADRDs).

 Fabiana Glazer